-This page has a lot of stuff on funny poems, such as how to write a funny or sweet 1st birthday poem, a few examples of funny first birthday poems, a funny happy birthday song, and a few funny quotes, funny sayings, and funny messages.
+This page has a lot of stuff on funny birthday poems, such as how to write a funny or sweet 1st birthday poem, a few examples of funny first birthday poems, a funny happy birthday song, and a few funny quotes and funny messages.

 These birthday quotes and birthday sayings from famous people will inspire you, while the funny happy birthday song ideas can give you an idea or two of ways to spice up the birthday songs for your little one.
 Enjoy the page with all the funny birthday poems and other funny stuff you can find.